Standard C++ Modules

 $ clang++ -std=c++20 -fmodule-file=iostream.pcm --precompile M.cppm -o M.cpp

-Relationships between Clang modules
+Differences between Clang modules and header units

 module "iostream" {